cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 As the authors point out, librarians have long made efforts to reduce the use of library terminology in their messaging to patrons since this only serves as a point of confusion.
-However, their focus group participants described contrasting opinions about how color was used on the site, and how color was used had some fairly dramatic, surprising effects on which sources were selected to pursue.
+However, their focus group participants described contrasting opinions about how color was used on the site, and how color was used had some dramatic, surprising effects on which sources were selected to pursue.
 The study highlights that when gathering user feedback, it is important to consider a variety of user research methods to get a fuller picture.
 We can even add additional methods, such as [card sorting][card_sorting] (for understanding how users group and label information) and